Joanna-T/annotation-platform/README.md

 The semantic agreement lambda function requires separate setup, as Amplify unfortunately does not support deployment of Docker images as Lambda functions.
 Docker is required, so make sure this is installed.

-Navigate to the “lambda-docker” folder within the project directory and change the variables medicalQuestionTable and annotationTaskTable to the names of your project tables.
+Navigate to the “lambda-docker” folder within the project directory and change the variables medicalQuestionTable and annotationTaskTable within app.py to the names of your project tables.
 Change <your-api-endpoint> to the relevant endpoint for your api (accessible via the Appsync console>API for platform environment> Settings>API ID), and replace <your-environment> with the name of your environment.
+The number of curators can be set with the number_required_curators variable.

 Now you need to create an ECR repository and create a new repository to store the image.